khank8476/khank8476.github.io/README.md

-## 👋 I'm Kamran Khan
+## 👋 I'm Kamran Khan | Digital Marketer & Web Developer

-Digital Marketing Consultant by profession and Web Developer by Passion. #NFT #Crypto #Metaverse #MERNstack
+Digital Marketing Consultant by profession and Web Developer by Passion.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.